-Use this function to set a picture's dimensions in terms of pixels.
-You can also use it to set a physical size if you first tell the program the picture's intended dots per inch (DPI).
+Use this function to set a picture's size in pixels.
+You can also use it to set a physical size if you first tell the program a desired number of dots per inch (DPI) for the picture.

-To resize pictures, useEdit | Resize [Ctrl+E].
+To resize a picture, useEdit | Resize...
+[Ctrl+E].